 So yeah, your dog won’t pull on leash with the gentle leader harness.

-Your dog deserves better than the Gentle Leader.
+I believe that your dog deserves better than the Gentle Leader.

 TAKE NOTICE OF WHEN YOUR DOG MOVES / PULLS OR TURNS

 If they pull forward, the nose loop ‘redirects’ them.